kvb2univpitt/sharephe/cell/README.md

 ## Building the Cell

 Below are instructions on how to compile the source code to build the cell.
-A pre-built cell is located in the distribution folder [sharephe/cell/dist](dist/) if you do not want to compile the code yourself.
+If you prefer not to compile the source code, a pre-built cell is provided in the distribution folder [sharephe/cell/dist](dist/).

 ### Prerequisites